alan-turing-institute/hub23-deploy/docs/enabling-autoscaling.md

 If the image is large, this can be a long wait!

 In the case when a new node is added (Cluster Autoscaler), the _continuous-image-puller_ will pull a user's container.
-This users a daemonset to force Kubernetes to pull the user image on all nodes as soon as a node is present.
+This uses a daemonset to force Kubernetes to pull the user image on all nodes as soon as a node is present.

 The continuous-image-puller is disabled by default and the following snippet is added to `config.yaml` to enable it.